-Yamaha’s Junior Music Courses are a very special way to learn music.
-Fairfield offers courses for children aged 4 to 7 years when they start the course.
 Children learn music naturally, as they would their first language, and as they grow, our method of teaching develops with them.
 Four and five years old is an important window for aural development and the Junior Music Course (JMC) is designed to grasp this opportunity.
-By six and seven, children’s fine motor development has significantly progressed and so the Junior Step Fundamental Course (JSFC) reflects this change.
+By six and seven, children’s fine motor development has significantly progressed and the Junior Step Fundamental Course (JSFC) reflects this change.
+For KS2 aged children, Play For Keeps (PFK) presents a different way of learning, and also goes straight into the exciting keyboard functions in addition to teaching piano skills.

-The lessons are comprehensive – much more than a piano lesson: we play, sing, read and write music; and all at the appropriate developmental stage for the children.
+Yamaha lessons are comprehensive – much more than a piano lesson: in the younger courses we play, sing, read and write music, all at the appropriate developmental stage for the children.
 Students gain a real understanding of what they are playing and this shows in the very musical way that they play.
 Keyboards are provided in the fully-equipped Yamaha classroom – we can be an orchestra!
+In the older course, students not only play in both piano and keyboard styles, but also study improvisation, theory, keyboard functions, arrangement, ensembles and so on.

-Parents are an important part of the learning process: for JMC, parents accompany children for the first two years, and for JSFC, although not compulsory we do recommend that you attend regularly if you can.
+Parents are an important part of the learning process in the younger courses: for JMC, parents accompany children for the first two years, and for JSFC, although not compulsory we do recommend that you attend regularly if you can.
 It’s unusual for parents to be so involved in the child’s learning: a lovely way to spend time with your child!
+We do not ask parents to attend PFK classes, but if you’d like to be there, please ask the teacher.

 The course materials are fantastic and the group environment means lessons are rhythmical, sociable, pacey, full of music…and fun!
 A great way to learn.